-Customers can also reach out to the supplier via Facebook or the live chat on its website.
+Customers can also reach out to the supplier via Facebook, Twitter or the live chat on its website.

 Make a complaint

-In the case that you need to make a complaint to Fischer Energy, you should contact the newly named supplier by either calling 0800 017 9896 or sending an email to email@example.com.
+In the case that you need to make a complaint about Fischer Energy, you should contact the newly named supplier by either calling 0800 103 2702 or sending an email to [email protected].

 A member of the customer service team will aim to resolve your complaint at your first point of contact.
 If you are not satisfied with the resolution, you can escalate the complaint to the Customer Resolution team.
 A representative will contact you within two business days to offer you a second possible resolution.